Research Interests

 • Archaeobotany: continuity and change in crop production, land use, wild plant gathering, use of fuels and human-environment interactions

-• Mesolithic and Neolithic archaeology: hunter-gatherer and early farmer economies, speed and nature of the transition to agriculture, adaptations to challenging environments (e.g. islands and mountains) and environmental change
+• Mesolithic and Neolithic archaeology: hunter-gatherer and early farmer economies, hunter-gatherer plant use, changing agricultural practices, speed and nature of the transition to agriculture, adaptations to challenging environments and climate change

 • Archaeobotanical taphonomy and experimental archaeology